Berner Pest Solutions logo: Frank the Bernese Mountain Dog

 Professional Pest Control for Fungus Gnats in Lexington, KY

 If you can’t seem to get rid of fungus gnats in your home, Berner Pest Solutions is here to help.
 We proudly serve Lexington, Winchester, Nicholasville, Versailles, and Georgetown with expert pest control solutions for houseplants and indoor spaces.
 Want to learn more?
-Check out the University of Kentucky Dept. of Entomology article on Fungus Gnats here.
+Check out the University of Kentucky Dept. of Entomology article on fungus gnats and other houseplant pests.

 📞 Contact us today for a free quote and say goodbye to fungus gnats for good!